QingyangZhang/EMPO/readme.md

 - [2025-04-08] We introduce EMPO, which makes the first attempt on fully unsupervised LLM reasoning incentivization.
 Check out our arxiv preprint (first released at 2025.04.08): https://arxiv.org/abs/2504.05812
 - [2025-04-30] We release the training and evaluation code for both mathematical reasoning and free-form natural reasoning tasks.
+- [2025-06-04] We add the baselines suggested by Spurious Rewards.
+Our previous claim holds.

 ## 🎯 Overview